ETCLabs/RDMnet/docs/getting_started/handling_rdm_commands.md

 ## Interpreting RDM Commands

-RDM commands are delivered via a callback that looks like the below:
+RDM commands are delivered via a callback that looks like the following:

 <!-- CODE_BLOCK_START -->
 ```c